Engaging Researchers in Animal-Free 21st Century Science

 Workshop No. 3, Exploring Brain MPS, Organoid Intelligence & Career Pathways

-Workshop No. 3 will feature both a scientific presentation and a career panel.
-To begin the event, Dr. Itzy Morales Pantoja will present recent advances in brain microphysiological systems that are reshaping how we model neurological function and disease.
-The second part of the workshop will be a career panel featuring representatives from academia, industry, government, and policy.
-Panelists will share their career journeys and discuss their current work.
-Attendees will have time to ask questions of our panelists to learn more about the different career paths using animal-free research.
+Workshop No. 3 featured both a scientific presentation and a career panel.
+Dr. Itzy Morales Pantoja presented on recent advances in brain microphysiological systems that are reshaping how we model neurological function and disease.
+The career panel featured representatives from academia, industry, government, and policy sharing their career journeys and discussing their current work.

 Workshop No. 2, Antibodies and Beyond: The Power of Animal-Free, Recombinant Antibodies